 What type of Internet connection do you have?

 To better understand the expectations on the speed you should be receiving from your connection it is important to understand what Internet connections are available and which connection you are currently using.
-Here are most common types of internet access:
+Here are the most common types of internet connection types:

 - Dial-up. dial-up is a form of Internet access that uses your home telephone line to dial a connection to your Internet service provider (ISP).
 To establish the connection you must authenticate with a username and password often configured on your modem.
 With an average transmission rate of 150 kbit/s a dial-up connection is the slowest type of connection and is really now obsolete.